bright/new-www/content/our-areas/iot-development.md

   - Do you provide AWS IoT services?
   - Are you an IoT product design company?
   - What are IoT security services and do you provide them?
+  - What are IoT cloud services?
+IoT 12
+  - Why is IoT security important?
+IoT 11
+  - What is IoT analytics?
+IoT 14
+  - What is IoT integration?
+IoT
+  - Who provides IoT consulting services?
+IoT
+  - Who provides IoT hardware development?
+IoT 13
 project:
   - Remote Patient Monitoring
   - MedKitDoc